 Every so often, a new ingredient will come into my life via a new-to-me recipe that changes the way I think about my improvisational cooking approach.
 As I move back into my own kitchen with a new pantry and revised layout (optimized for more cooking space AND gatherings), I looked through my own fridge and pantry and collected a couple of ingredients I’d recommend adding to your shopping list.

-I used to ask for them to be removed from the top of my Caesar salad orders until I realized the reason I loved Caesar dressing SO MUCH was the fact that most of the great one had anchovies IN the dressing itself!
-For some folks, it takes a bit of time to get used to handling them or even how gross they look on the plate.
+I used to ask for them to be removed from the top of my Caesar salad orders until I realized the reason I loved Caesar dressing SO MUCH was the fact that most of the great ones had anchovies IN the dressing itself!
+For some folks, it takes a bit of time to get used to handling them or even how they look on the plate.
 SO consider using them as a secret ingredient for sauces.
 They have great depth and a little bit of saltiness and pair wonderfully with most Italian dishes.

 A blend of onion powder, oregano, basil, thyme, black pepper, white pepper, cayenne pepper, paprika, and salt, a good quality brand of creole seasoning makes it a one-stop flavor bomb that takes the guesswork out of what to rub on your next pork chop or what to toss on shrimp before placing them on the grill.